rdragon/bon/README.md

 ## Features
 ### Compact output
 The output of the serializer is a compact binary message.
 The message consists of a header and a body.
-Typically the header is around 10 bytes, but it can be as short as 3 bytes for simple messages.
+Typically the header is around ten bytes, but it can be as short as one byte for simple messages.
 The body contains almost exclusively raw data.
 No type information or member IDs are stored in the body.

 Here are some examples of how much space certain types require in the body (the `Person` class is from the quick start paragraph):